Neem: An Ancient Solution for Home and Garden

 Neem Oil: A Natural Pesticide

 One of the key advantages of neem oil is its selective action.
-Pests must consume neem oil-treated plants for it to affect them, making it safe for beneficial insects like bees and other pollinators.
+Pests must consume neem oil-treated plants for it to affect them, making it selected with beneficial-insect exposure in mind like bees and other pollinators.
 Additionally, neem oil breaks down rapidly in the environment, ensuring minimal ecological impact.
 For consistent effectiveness, it’s recommended to reapply neem oil every 3 to 5 days, especially during peak pest activity.

 Neem Meal and Neem Cake: Natural Fertilizers with Added Benefits